Leethring/think-python/README.md

 ## My Folder

-My folder includes code scripts written by me originally when we read this book.
+My folder includes code scripts written by me originally when I read this book.

 Some of them are partly same with the original code in the book, but all of them do different jobs compared with code scripts in the book.